yrangana/self-host-n8n-on-gcr/README.md

     * Add proxy hop configurations by including `N8N_PROXY_HOPS=1` as Cloud Run acts as a reverse proxy

+---

+## Terraform Deployment Option

+Thanks to a generous contribution from the community, there is now a Terraform configuration available to automate the entire deployment process described in this guide.
+This Terraform setup provisions all necessary Google Cloud resources including Cloud Run, Cloud SQL, Secret Manager, IAM roles, and Artifact Registry.

+Using Terraform can simplify and speed up deployment, especially for those familiar with infrastructure as code.
+The Terraform files and a deployment script are included in the repository.

+Huge thanks to [@alliecatowo](https://github.com/alliecatowo) for this valuable addition!

+For more details and usage instructions, please see the `terraform/` directory in this repository.

+---

 And there you have it - a fully functional n8n instance running on Google Cloud Run.
 You get all the benefits of self-hosting without the headache of managing servers.
 Your workflows run reliably, your data stays under your control, and you only pay for what you use.